Key takeaways

 You can meet the 8501 health insurance requirement by taking out Overseas Visitor Health Cover (OVHC).
 This is a type of health insurance designed specifically for visa holders coming to Australia.

 The policies below all meet the 8501 condition.
-They can all send you a certificate within 48 hours of taking out a policy.
 You can attach this to your visa application.
 The start date should be when you expect to arrive in Australia, so you won't start paying for your policy until then.

 Do I need to get health insurance?

-RHCAs also don't generally cover ambulance transportation, medical evacuation and some out of hospital services such as dental care – but many Overseas Visitor policies can.
+It's worth noting, RHCAs generally don't cover ambulance transportation, medical evacuation and some out of hospital services such as dental care – but many OVHC policies can.

 More guides on Finder